7-Day International News Agenda | Barron's - ExBulletin

 BEIJING (China) – New Zealand Prime Minister Chris Hipkins visits VIDEO.
 PHOTO. (up to 30)

-CHEVY CHASE (United States) – President Joe Biden attends campaign reception PHOTOS.
-VIDEO.
+(+) UNITED NATIONS (United States) – The UN General Assembly decides to create an institution to learn the fate of the disappearance of Syria (1900 GMT) VIDEO.
+LIVE VIDEO.

+(+) UNITED NATIONS (United States) – UN Security Council Meeting on Ukraine (1900 GMT) VIDEO.
+LIVE VIDEO.

-WASHINGTON (United States) – Foreign ministers of Armenia and Azerbaijan hold US-brokered normalization talks (until 29)
+WASHINGTON (United States) – Foreign ministers of Armenia and Azerbaijan hold US-brokered normalization talks, VIDEO LIVE. (up to 29)

 FORT LAUDERDALE (United States) – Verdict awaited in Parkland school deputy sheriff’s child neglect trial (up to 30)

-SOUTH AFRICA – German Foreign Minister Annalena Baerbock visits VIDEO.
+BRASLIA (Brazil) – Decisions in the trial of former president Jair Bolsonaro, accused of abuse of power and misinformation PHOTO.
 LIVE VIDEO.

-LUANDA (Angola) – Meeting of heads of state of Southern, Eastern and Central Africa VIDEO.

-BRASLIA (Brazil) – Decisions in the trial of former president Jair Bolsonaro, accused of abuse of power and misinformation PHOTO.
 VIDEO. (up to 29)

-(+) SANTIAGO (Chile) – Tribute to former president Salvador Allende, to mark the 50th anniversary of the Pinochet coup (1630 GMT) PHOTO.

-BRASLIA (Brazil) – Canadian Foreign Minister Melanie Joly visits PICTURE. (up to 28)

 KRAKW (Poland) – PHOTO of the European Games 2023. (until July 2)